 Watering practices play a significant role in caring for penstemons.
 While they are relatively drought-tolerant once established, consistent moisture is essential during their initial growth and flowering stages.
 Water deeply and thoroughly when the soil’s top inch is dry, but allow the soil to dry out between waterings to prevent waterlogged conditions.
 Applying a layer of mulch around the base of penstemon plants helps retain soil moisture, suppress weed growth, and maintain a more consistent soil temperature.

-Deadheading spent flowers encourages further blooming and helps prevent self-seeding, as some Penstemon species can be prolific seed producers.
-In late fall or early spring, pruning back the foliage to a few inches above the ground helps rejuvenate the plants and promotes vigorous growth in the following season.
+Deadheading spent flowers is a must with Penstemon as it encourages further blooming.
+Wait until the spike of flowers starts looking unattractive and remove it to the base.
+Many new spikes are sure to follow.
+In late Fall or early Spring, pruning back the foliage to a few inches above the ground helps rejuvenate the plants and promotes vigorous growth in the following season.

 Size and Shape